-In the early 1950's the original timber hut buildings at Ballygirreen were replaced by the present permanent building to cater for the expected increase in trans-Atlantic aviation.
+In 1952 the original timber hut buildings at Ballygirreen were replaced by the present permanent building to cater for the expected increase in trans-Atlantic aviation.

 Prior to 1966, the United Kingdom and Ireland both provided ATC and Communications services in the same area of the North Atlantic.
 The air/ground communication station at Ballygirreen worked to the ATC centre at Shannon and the communication station at Birdlip, Gloucestershire worked to the ATC centre at Prestwick, Scotland.
 This caused duplication of work and an agreement was reached between the U.K. and Irish governments where Prestwick and Ballygirreen would work as one unit.
 Prestwick assumed the ATC (Air Traffic Control) function and Ballygirreen assumed responsibility for communications.
 Hence the name "Shanwick".

 In 1967 Shannon Aeradio was the first telecommunications centre in Europe to computerise the Aeronautical Fixed Telecommunication Network (AFTN) and air ground message handling systems.
 The computer based message switching system was able to handle the work of 60 people in a few seconds by distributing the messages to the different centres.

 Prior to that a "torn tape" system was used where the messages were punched on to a tape and fed into dedicated machines for the different destinations.
 By the late 1970's, 70,000 flights were crossing the Atlantic annually.